-Topics include data types, conditional structures, methods, arrays, objects and classes.
+The course will delve deeply into problem-solving building on your computational and abstraction skills.
+Topics include data types, control flow, functions, and algorithms.
 You will engage in group lessons to get introduced to new concepts and then work independently in small groups by completing programming challenges in class.
 The goal of the class is to master the basics of programming along with gaining understanding of how computers work.